No matter how much you hated Damian, his death was a real Tear Jerker

 Author's Saving Throw: Tim's New 52 origin where Tim Drake isn't his real name and he was never Robin?
 Gone.
 Detective Comics #965 spends the first few pages basically establishing that the pre-Flashpoint origin is canon again and that Tim was Robin.

 The Robin identity in general.
 Some people think the very idea of a brightly-colored minor running around and fighting criminals is ridiculous.
 Others consider it a Necessary Weasel to keep Batman from getting too grimdark.
 Others invoke the Grandfather Clause and say that whether it makes sense or not, it's part of comics tradition and too late to change.

 Damian Wayne.
-Either he's a Woobie who just needs someone to believe in him (hello there, Dick) or a horrible character that only gets to be Robin because of his last name.
+Either he's a Woobie who just needs someone to believe in him (hello there, Dick) and has exhibited tremendous Character Development over the course of several books, or a horribly arrogant, obnoxious, violent and cruel person who only gets to be Robin because of his last name.

 Narm: Tim Drake's identity of Red Robin can be hard to take seriously for readers familiar with the restaurant chain.

 Jason for the same costume more or less as Dick.
 Both in-universe and the readers always label him as "the angry Robin".
 As Robin, Jason was more impulsive than angrynote For example, breaking into a drug lab that had no drugs in it to implicate the owners., the anger only showing up a handful of times, usually involving Two-Face, who killed Jason's father.
 Even the idea that he would go as far as murder was brought up in a few specific instances.

 Tim for his angst, and his own costume choices, going from "Condom Head" to the "Swan Queen."

 Steph for screwing over Gotham in "War Games".

 Damian for nearly murdering Tim and beheading the Spook in his first appearance